Important Considerations When Building Applications With Daml¶

 Canton is fast and highly scalable, but it performs differently than traditional databases, particularly those that follow a monolithic architecture.
 Transactions are processed in fractions of a second – quite fast for a distributed ledger (the blockchains used in cryptocurrencies like Bitcoin or Ethereum take many minutes to complete transactions) but slower than most traditional databases due to its distributed nature.
 Application design must take this into account.

-Each component of Daml can be scaled, including running multiple domains and domain nodes, multiple participant nodes, and multiple parties.
+Each component of Daml can be scaled, including running multiple sync domains, multiple participant nodes, and multiple parties.
 Integration components, e.g. HTTP JSON API Service and Trigger Service, also scale.
 Some components require that data is sharded in order to scale.

 When programming within a distributed system like Daml, the developer must view every action of the system as an asynchronous operation; contention is natural and expected.
 This contention can stifle the performance of applications if not handled properly.
 The aim is to reduce contention and handle it gracefully, not to eliminate it at all costs.
 If contention only occurs rarely, it may be cheaper in terms of both performance and complexity to let the occasional allocation fail and retry it than to implement sharding or other complex processes.